dr-aheydari/SoftAdapt/README.md

 # SoftAdapt

-Implementation of the SoftAdapt paper (techniques for adaptive loss balancing of multi-tasking neural networks)
+Implementation of the SoftAdapt paper (techniques for adaptive loss balancing of multi-tasking neural networks).